 - use pre-commit to verify your commits

-- creating a new page
+- create a new page

 - Clone this repository to your local machine:

-https://github.com/govuk-one-login/ipv-core-front.git
+git clone https://github.com/govuk-one-login/ipv-core-front.git

 - Change into the